Articulation/Phonology with Toca Boca World

 This single room has curtains, a picture of flowers, a treasure chest, a trundle bed, and a frog to work on /r/!

 Once my patients have reached more than 80% accuracy at the sentence level I move on to conversation.
-For this I’ll go into the various locations that I bought in Toca Life World and I try to make it relevant to the season.
+For this I’ll go into the various locations that I bought in Toca Boca World and I try to make it relevant to the season.
 For example, I’m currently using the ski slopes, ski lodge, and ice skating rink since it’s winter, but I recorded my tutorial in October and I was using the Haunted Mansion.
 Every location has parts to explore and I keep my ears open for each child’s target phonemes as we’re exploring.
 For example, while working on /r/ at the haunted mansion I found costumes for the children and then asked, “Is that all we do on Halloween?” to elicit sentences like, “No, then we go trick or treating.”
 Then once we’re at the haunted mansion’s door I asked, “Now we’ll just stand here, right?” to elicit, “We need to ring the doorbell.”
 Once we get our candy I then tell the kids we should explore the mansion.
 Under the sink we found recipes using the gross food in the house so I ask, “Do you think these are puzzles?” to elicit “No, they’re recipes.”
 Once we open the chest in the downstairs bedroom and find the radio I ask, “Is this a TV?” to elicit something like, “It’s a radio.”
 Once we open the sculpture’s head I ask, “What should we do with the button, just look at it?” to elicit “Press it.”
 Once the bookshelf opens I say, “Is that an owl up in the corner?” to elicit, “It’s a spider.”
 Then once we’re ready to go upstairs I’ll say something like, “I want to go upstairs but I can’t find any stairs.” to elicit, “Use the elevator.”
 Once we’re upstairs I try to elicit treasure chest, but often fail.
 To open the secret door I’ll say, “These things in frames are dogs right?” to elicit “They’re pictures.”
 If kids need more help I’ll say, “This is a dog, and this is a dog, and this is a dog” while moving each picture in turn.
 Then I’ll move one of the monsters and say something like, “This is a regular person, right?” to elicit “It’s a monster.”
 I think you get the point – I make a lot of intentional mistakes to elicit the target words with the phoneme the child is working on at the conversation level.

 For December I’m using the ski slopes and ice skating rink addons for conversation level.
 Since I haven’t started using it yet I’m sorry to say I don’t yet have ideas for targets!
 One of these days I’ll compile targets for my most common phonemes for each location.